ataeiamirhosein/WebServer/README.md

  For WEP or WPA, change the `Wifi.begin()` call accordingly.

  Circuit:
- * Arduino Primo or STAR OTTO or Uno WiFi Developer Edition (with WiFi Link firmware running)
+ * Arduino Primo or Uno WiFi Developer Edition (with WiFi Link firmware running)
  * LED attached to pin 9

 ## my run and Result

+you can see on my youtube channel

 https://www.youtube.com/watch?v=K0I9b7xwXck